Baranoff vs Menchaca Elementary: TEA Scores and South Austin Homes

 Ed Neuhaus Ed Neuhaus November 1, 2025 7 min read

 That is the question I hear from buyers all the time in this part of town.
 And the honest answer is that TEA scores tell you a lot, but they do not tell you everything.
-Baranoff pulls from neighborhoods where median home prices sit around $515,000.
-Menchaca draws from areas closer to $432,000.
+Baranoff pulls from neighborhoods where the trailing 12-month median sale price runs around $605,000 in zones like Cherry Creek and Sendera (VOW MLS data).
+Menchaca draws from a broader cross section of 78748 and 78652 where the trailing 12-month median sits closer to $425,000.
 Those price differences shape the student population, and TEA metrics reflect that.
 But if you actually walk both campuses and talk to the teachers, you will find dedicated educators at both schools doing good work.

 So lets dig into what the numbers actually say and what the neighborhoods look like, because if you are buying in south Austin right now, this comparison matters more than you think.